swagger-api/swagger-editor/docs/development.md

 ```

 ### Installing dependencies
 This app have npm dependencies.
-To install all dependencies in one line, run
+To install all dependencies, run
 ```shell
 npm install;
 ```

 ### Building
-To build the project just run:
+To build the project for production use, run:

 ```shell
 npm run build